St. Augustine Restaurants: Local Spots for Grub and Good Times

-Mojo Old City BBQ is a pet- and family-friendly spot perfect for lunch or dinner.
+Mojo Old City BBQ is a pet- and family-friendly spot for lunch or dinner.
 Appetizers range from fried pickles to boom boom shrimp.
 Then try North Carolina pork, St. Louis spareribs, Texas hot links, jumbo sandwiches, or handhelds like burgers and clubs.
 For something extra, order a Southern platter such as Delta catfish.

 Sunset Grille has ranked among the best St. Augustine restaurants for over 25 years.
 Not only that, but it has also earned accolades from local and national press for seafood.

 Sunset Grille serves lunch and dinner.
-Both menus offer a large selection of fresh seafood, traditional snacks, burgers, steaks, tacos, salads and soups.
+Both menus offer a selection of fresh seafood, traditional snacks, burgers, steaks, tacos, salads and soups.
 Entrees include shrimp platters, chicken and waffles, baby back ribs, and fresh catches.
 Additionally, Sunset’s grouper and New York strips keep people satisfied.

-Located behind Lightner Museum, Cafe Alcazar offers delicious cuisine in an elegant setting.
+Located behind Lightner Museum, Cafe Alcazar offers cuisine in an elegant setting.
 In fact, the restaurant sits in what was once the world’s largest indoor swimming pool.
 Today, diners enjoy its historic charm and live piano music.

 Cafe Alcazar opens for lunch and early dinner.
 Select small plates, soups, combos, and signature salads and sandwiches.
 Popular options include Alcazar club, hot ham and Swiss, and hummus.
 For hearty dishes, try blacken shrimp Alfredo or fresh catches.
 Cafe Alcazar also offers vegetarian options.